 As expected in a California annual grassland system, community composition observed between 2008 - 2018 was highly dynamic.
 On average, a plot compared between two consecutive years shared roughly 50% of species’ relative abundances (mean Bray-Curtis dissimilarity = 0.52 +/- 0.01 standard error).
 Despite highly dynamic patterns of community turnover, clustering captured a substantial proportion of total compositional variation (Pseudo-R2 = 0.39; Figure 1).

-Contrary to classic approaches in California grasslands that classify vegetation in three discrete types (as included in our experimental design) partitioning community variance into vegetation states indicated that vegetation was best characterized by k = 4 discrete clusters .
+Contrary to classic approaches in California grasslands that classify vegetation in three discrete types (as included in our experimental design) partitioning community variance into vegetation states indicated that vegetation was best characterized by 4 discrete clusters .
 Indicator species analysis of these assignments demonstrated that 2 of 4 vegetation states largely followed established conceptions of vegetation types within this system (Table 1).
 State 1, (hereafter, “Native Perennials”) was characterized by a group of native perennial grasses, while State 3 (“Invasive Annuals”) was composed of the two planted invasive annual species.
 However, State 2 (“Transient Annuals”) and State 4 (“Resistant Annuals”) reflected the partitioning of the “Naturalized Annual” group into two separate types.
 This division appears likely to be a function of the unique environmental context of our study, wherein extreme events may restructure pre-existing notions of species response groups.

 Cluster assignments reflected consistent patterns in community composition; assignments reflected a 75% relative abundance of associated indicator species, on average.
 Fewer than one tenth of cluster assignments had indicator species relative abundances of less than 40%.
 Relative abundance of species by vegetation group is presented in Appendix 4.